cd-athena/GREEM/README.md

 A repository that contains different tools related to energy monitoring extracted from GAIA projects.

+## Prerequisites

+## Installation

+The Python dependencies can be installed using `Anaconda` with help of the `environment.yml` file that is located at the root folder of this repository.

 ## Installing Prerequisites on AWS Instance